 Is tooth loss inevitable?
 If you lose a natural tooth, is a dental implant the right choice for replacing it?
 There are a lot of questions surrounding tooth loss, many of them surrounding the best methods of rebuilding your smile afterwards.
 Are there alternatives to dental implants that will work as well?

 Tooth loss as an adult may feel embarrassing and isolating, but you are hardly alone.
 In fact, recent studies estimate that there are over 175 million American adults that are missing at least one tooth.
-And approximately 35 million of those are missing all their teeth.*
+And approximately 35 million of those are missing all their teeth and wearing a full set of dentures.*

 Unlike in years past, adults affected by tooth loss are not limited to one form of restoration.
 Though dentures continue to be a popular form of restorative dental treatment, dental implants are now considered one of the most secure and beautiful ways to complete a smile after tooth loss.